ramyaragupathy/microsites/README.md

 $ gulp clean
 ```

-Compile the compass files, javascripts, and builds the jekyll site using `_config-dev.yml`.
+Compile the sass files, javascripts, and builds the jekyll site using `_config-dev.yml`.
 Use this instead of ```gulp serve``` if you don't want to watch.
 ```
 $ gulp